As a leading NetSuite Solution Provider, we are often asked questions related to NetSuite pricing and licensing.

 - Multiple consulting contacts

-- NetSuite's sales and service approach creates a loss of continuity throughout the lifecycle of the software purchase, implementation and support.
+- NetSuite's sales and service approach creates a loss of continuity throughout the life cycle of the software purchase, implementation and support.
 Many customers cite feeling abandoned after going live on the software.

 NetSuite’s BPO program is designed for accounting agencies that bundle software and recurring accounting services into a monthly package.
 With the BPO program, you do not license your own NetSuite instance that you can customize and configure for your specific business.
 Instead the BPO partner provides you with a NetSuite instance based upon the agreed upon deliverables.